 Click I understand I will not see this again.

-Your new ACME Directory URL is added to the list of ACME Directory URLs on the Account Access page.
-To see details about the certificate that can be ordered via the ACME Directory URL, next to the URL Name, click the information icon.
+Your new ACME Directory URL is added to the list of URLs on the ACME Directory URLs page (in the sidebar menu, click Automation > ACME Directory URLs).
+For details about the certificate you can order via the ACME Directory URL, click the information icon next to the URL Description.